lindanimoyo-plantpath/sciprog-sfu.github.io/lessons/2015-07-21_regex/lesson.md

 ## Setup

 For today's lesson, our "data" will be the following text.
 To introduce the basics of regular expressions (regex), we will be using the website http://regexpal.com/.
 This will allow us to focus on the regex syntax.
 If we have time, we can start using other tools, such as grep, sed and python.
+For now though, copy the text below into the bottom text box on regexpal.

 Additionally, you can use any number of regex cheat sheets available online.
 Here's [one example](http://www.cheatography.com/davechild/cheat-sheets/regular-expressions/).